 These risks include infections or delays in healing, which are more likely when the patient smokes during recovery or if they have diabetes.

 Another complication is the so-called ” dry alveolus, “which occurs when the coagulum typically formed after extraction is lost in the dental alveolus.

 So the bone and nerves are exposed to the air, causing pain and delaying recovery.

-There may also be a risk of damage to the nerves, which cause pain or numbness of the lower lip, chin, teeth, tongue, gums and a slight tingling sensation.
+There may also be a risk of damage to the nerves, which cause pain or numbness of the lower lip, chin, teeth, tongue, gums, and a slight tingling sensation.

 When the wisdom tooth erupts cleanly through the gum tissue without compromising the adjacent tooth, the wisdom tooth can remain in the dental arch without any problem.

-Eventually, the wisdom teeth can cause pain, produced by a small flap of gum tissue that has been displaced by the exit of the wisdom tooth, which has swollen and barely covers the back of the tooth.
+Eventually, the wisdom teeth can cause pain produced by a small flap of gum tissue that has been displaced by the exit of the wisdom tooth, which has swollen and barely covers the back of the tooth.

-If there is enough space for the accommodation of the tooth, the excess tissue of the gum can be removed to solve this problem and extraction of the wisdom tooth is not necessary.
+If there is enough space for the accommodation of the tooth, the excess tissue of the gum can be removed to solve this problem, and extraction of the wisdom tooth is not necessary.

 It is necessary to modify the brushing angle and increase the frequency of flossing.

-In situations when the third molar has started its eruption through the gum tissue, but there is no occlusion or contact with other teeth, which interferes with its exit, the extraction should be considered.
+When the third molar has started its eruption through the gum tissue, but there is no occlusion or contact with other teeth, which interferes with its exit, the extraction should be considered.